Freedom of religion: India

 The importance of freedom of worship in India was encapsulated in an inscription of Ashoka:

 On the main Asian continent, the Mongols were tolerant of religions.
 People could worship as they wished freely and openly.

 After the arrival of Europeans, Christians in their zeal to convert local as per belief in conversion as service of God, have also been seen to fall into frivolous methods since their arrival, though by and large there are hardly any reports of law and order disturbance from mobs with Christian beliefs, except perhaps in the north eastern region of India.

 Freedom of religion in contemporary India is a fundamental right guaranteed under Article 25 of the nation's constitution.
 Accordingly, every citizen of India has a right to profess, practice and propagate their religions peacefully.

 In September 2010, the Indian state of Kerala's State Election Commissioner announced that "Religious heads cannot issue calls to vote for members of a particular community or to defeat the nonbelievers".
 The Catholic Church comprising Latin, Syro-Malabar and Syro-Malankara rites used to give clear directions to the faithful on exercising their franchise during elections through pastoral letters issued by bishops or council of bishops.
 The pastoral letter issued by Kerala Catholic Bishops' Council (KCBC) on the eve of the poll urged the faithful to shun atheists.

-Even today, despite religious tensions and violence, most Indians celebrate all religious festivals with equal enthusiasm and respect.
-Hindu festivals like Deepavali and Holi, Muslim festivals like Eid al-Fitr, Eid-Ul-Adha, Muharram, Christian festivals like Christmas and other festivals like Buddha Purnima, Mahavir Jayanti, Gur Purab etc. are celebrated and enjoyed by all Indians.